DavidWells/serverless-workshop/lessons-code-complete/core-concepts/1-http-hello-world/README.md

 ## Steps

-1. First write your code in `handler.js`
-2. Then `sls deploy`
-3. Then update `serverless.yml` with the http event
-4. Then deploy again

 <!-- AUTO-GENERATED-CONTENT:START (GENERATE_LESSONS_STEPS)-->
 1. In `handler.js`, Create a `200` response code and return the `event` in the response body